Desertification: Increasing poverty

 At least 90% of the inhabitants of drylands live in developing countries, where they also suffer from poor economic and social conditions.
 This situation is exacerbated by land degradation because of the reduction in productivity, the precariousness of living conditions and the difficulty of access to resources and opportunities.

 Many underdeveloped countries are affected by overgrazing, land exhaustion and overdrafting of groundwater due to pressures to exploit marginal drylands for farming.
 Decision-makers are understandably averse to invest in arid zones with low potential.
 This absence of investment contributes to the marginalization of these zones.
 When unfavorable agri-climatic conditions are combined with an absence of infrastructure and access to markets, as well as poorly adapted production techniques and an underfed and undereducated population, most such zones are excluded from development.

 Desertification often causes rural lands to become unable to support the same sized populations that previously lived there.
 This results in mass migrations out of rural areas and into urban areas particularly in Africa creating unemployment and slums.
 The number of these environmental refugees grows every year, with projections for sub-Saharan Africa showing a probable increase from 14 million in 2010 to nearly 200 million by 2050.
 This presents a future crisis for the region, as neighboring nations do not always have the ability to support large populations of refugees.

 In Mongolia, the land is 90% fragile dry land, which causes many herders to migrate to the city for work.
 With very limited resources, the herders that stay on the dry land graze very carefully in order to preserve the land.

-Agriculture is a main source of income for many desert communities.
+Agriculture is one of the main sources of income for many desert communities in Africa.
 The increase in desertification in these regions has degraded the land to such an extent where people can no longer productively farm and make a profit.
 This has negatively impacted the economy and increased poverty rates.

 There is, however, increased global advocacy e.g. the UN SDG 15 to combat desertification and restore affected lands.